G4CENeiz/Kuliah/smt_6/internship_report/Internship Report.typ

 + PT.
 Global Scholarship Services Indonesia, where I completed my internship program, for the valuable experience I gained during the period of 20 February 2025 - 30 June 2025.

++ Mr. #fieldSupervisor.name, as the director of the company where I complemented my internship and as my field supervisor.

 + Prof. Dr. Eng.
 Rosa Andrie Asmara, S.T., M.T., as the Head of the Information Technology Department at Politeknik Negeri Malang.

 + Dr. Ely Setyo Astuti, S.T., M.T., as the Head of the D4 Informatics Engineering Study Program.